andresebr/kumodd/README.md

 Kumodd downloads selected files and/or meta-data from a specified Google Drive account.
 Default meta-data include the File ID, path and number of revisions.
-The MD5 digest is included for certain types that are not native to google docs, such as MS Office, as shown below.
+The MD5 digest is included only for file types that are not native to google docs, such as MS Office, as shown below.

 ``` shell